Hibiscus Tea

 Health Benefits

-• Rich in antioxidants to combat free radicals and support overall health.
+- Rich in antioxidants that fight free radicals and support overall health.

-• May help lower blood pressure and support cardiovascular wellness.
+- May help lower blood pressure and improve heart health.

-• May aid in weight management due to its potential to inhibit amylase.
+- May aid in weight management due to its potential to boost metabolism.

 Storage Tips

-Store dried hibiscus flowers or tea bags in an airtight container in a cool, dark, and dry place to maintain its flavor and potency.
-Avoid exposure to sunlight, heat, and moisture, as these factors can degrade the quality of the tea.
-When stored properly, dried hibiscus can last up to a year.
-Brewed hibiscus tea should be refrigerated promptly and consumed within 24-48 hours.
+Store dried hibiscus flowers or tea bags in an airtight container in a cool, dark, and dry place to maintain their flavor and potency.
+Properly stored hibiscus tea can last for up to a year.
+Avoid storing it in areas with high humidity or direct sunlight, as these can degrade the quality and flavor.
+Brewed hibiscus tea should be refrigerated and consumed within a few days.

 Marnirni-apinthi Building, Lot Fourteen,